 According to the latest study, 1 in 8 Middle and West Tennessee residents are food insecure, meaning they have limited or uncertain access to enough food to maintain a healthy lifestyle.
 While the overall rate has decreased since 2011, the prevalence of food insecurity across the country, including in Tennessee, remains historically high since 2008 and has not yet returned to pre-recession levels.

-One in 7 children in Second Harvest’s 46-county service area are food insecure.
+1 in 7 children in Second Harvest’s 46-county service area is food insecure.
 Although food insecurity is harmful to anyone, it can be particularly devastating to children due to their increased vulnerability and the potential for long-term consequences.